shivangini831-sys/Aicte-Batch-7-Lecture-Voice-to-note-generator/README.md

 The output is saved as a text file in the output directory.

+9. Project Structure
+voice_lecture_to_notes/
+│
+├── main.py                  # Main Streamlit application
+├── requirements.txt         # Required dependencies
+├── vosk-model/              # Speech recognition model files ├── output/                  # Generated notes
+└── README.md                # Project documentation
+10. How to Run the Application

+Execute the following command:

+streamlit run main.py

+The application will open in the default web browser.

-Results
+11. Results

 The system successfully converts lecture audio into readable text with satisfactory accuracy.
 It significantly reduces the time and effort required for manual note-taking.

-Future Scope
+12. Future Scope

-Integration of automatic text summarization
+Integration of automatic text summarization.

-Support for multiple languages
+Support for multiple languages.

-Improved punctuation and formatting
+Improved punctuation and formatting.

-Export notes in PDF format
+Export notes in PDF format.

-Real-time microphone recording support
+Real-time microphone recording support.

-Cloud-based deployment
+Cloud-based deployment.

-Learning Outcomes
+13. Learning Outcomes

-Implementation of speech recognition using Vosk
+Implementation of speech recognition using Vosk.

-Development of interactive web applications using Streamlit
+Development of interactive web applications using Streamlit.

-Audio processing and file handling in Python
+Audio processing and file handling in Python.

-Version control using Git and GitHub
+Version control using Git and GitHub.

-Practical experience in AI-based application development
+Practical experience in AI-based application development.